buijs-dev/klutter/docs/doc_cli_tool.md

 ./klutter create --project-name order66
 ```

-The app will be named jeditrackingapp.
+The project will be named order66.
 When not specified the default projectName is example.

 ### Putting it all together